AkashPatra12/LLD/MobileSnakeGame/Readme.md

 * Instantiate `SnakeGameEngine`.
 * Components initialized: `Board`, `Snake`, `FoodSpawner`, `Renderer`, `GameLogger`, `InputHandler`.
-* Food is spawned randomly.
+* Food is spawned randomly using strategy.

-### 2. Game Loop (start\_game)
+### 2. Game Loop (`start_game`)

-* Runs for a fixed number of ticks.
+* Runs for a defined number of ticks.
-* At each tick:
+* Each tick:

-  * InputHandler updates direction.
+  * Accept directional input and update snake direction.
-  * Snake moves in the current direction.
+  * Move snake and wrap position.
-  * Board wraps position.
+  * If snake eats food:

-  * Collision with food is checked.
+    * Log event
-  * Renderer prints game state.
+    * Grow snake

----
+    * Spawn new food

-## 📊 Features
+  * Render board with snake and food

-* Grid-based movement with board wrapping.
+  * Continue until tick limit is reached

-* Direction changes via input handler.
+### 3. Game Completion

-* Snake grows on consuming food.
+* After the final tick:

-* Food appears in random positions.
+  * Game loop exits cleanly
-* Console rendering.
+  * Final state is rendered (optional)
-* Logging events like "food eaten".
+  * Can be extended to include: score summary, reset option, or collision-based termination

 ---